NativeScript/docs-v7/docs/runtimes/android/how-to/debug-android-runtime.md

 ## Known Issues

-If you have native plugins in your application, you will still be able to build it with Android Studio, but you won't be able to debug it with the Android runtime.
+If you have NativeScript plugins, containing Java Libraries in your application, you will still be able to build it with Android Studio, but you won't be able to debug it with the Android runtime.
 We will fix that issue in the upcoming releases.